Han-Haoting/Qt_Code/README.md

 pytorch 1.11.0

 ## Project Description
-After setting up the environment as described above, you need to unzip onnxruntime.zip into the downloaded Machine_Vision_and_Mask-RCNN_application folder for invocation.
-This ensures that the program can accurately locate the ONNX inference model of Mask R-CNN during execution and prevents Qt from encountering errors due to missing ONNX runtime files.
-For detailed program execution processes and results, please refer to the README file in the Machine_Vision_and_Mask-RCNN_application folder.<br>
+The Machine_Vision_and_Mask-RCNN_application folder contains the complete code for the project.
+For more details, please refer to the README file in the corresponding folder.<br>
+onnxruntime.zip contains the corresponding ONNX Runtime files (such as dynamic link libraries), which need to be placed in the project folder to avoid errors during the Qt runtime due to the inability to find ONNX Runtime.<br>
+Mask_RCNN_ONNX.zip contains the .py code for converting the trained Mask R-CNN model into an .onnx file, a .py file for validating the ONNX model, and the .onnx file that I personally trained and converted.<br>
 Please modify the various paths involved in the program code according to your actual situation as needed.